jk-jeon/jk-jeon.github.io/_posts/2021-12-31-continued-fraction-floor-mult.md

 # Application into computation of $\lfloor nx \rfloor$

-Alright, now let's get back to where we started: when do we have the eqaulity
+Alright, now let's get back to where we started: when do we have the equality

 $$\tag{$*$}
   \left\lfloor \frac{nm}{2^{k}} \right\rfloor = \lfloor nx \rfloor